IsaacFleck/IsaacFleck.github.io/_posts/2023-01-07-oncall-reduction.md

 - Reported on final reduction of 35% ticket reduction equating to a reduction of ~140 man hours monthly

 #### Skills and technology's
+This project required the use of the following skills and technologies:

 - Python
 - SQL